yannbam/exa-mcp-server/README.md

    * Ensure Node.js is properly installed

 2. **API Key Issues**
-   * Confirm your Exa API key is valid
+   * Confirm your EXA_API_KEY is valid
-   * Check the API key is correctly set in the Claude Desktop config
+   * Check the EXA_API_KEY is correctly set in the Claude Desktop config
    * Verify no spaces or quotes around the API key

 3. **Connection Issues**